Mishkanian/Amazon_Vine_Analysis/README.md

 Amazon Vine is a program launched by Amazon.com that allows manufacturers and publishers to receive reviews for their products from a filtered group of Amazon customers, called "Vine Voices."
 These Vine Voices are chosen based on several criteria, including their total number of reviews and helpfulness of reviews. **In exchange for free products, these Vine Voices are required to publish a review.** [Amazon's Vine help guide](https://www.amazon.com/gp/vine/help) states that "Voices are not paid" and that Amazon welcomes an "honest opinion about the product."

 ## Extract, Transform, Load (ETL)
 Using [Amazon_Reviews_ETL.ipynb](https://github.com/Mishkanian/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb), the video game dataset is extracted into the following DataFrames: customers_df, products_df, review_id_df, and vine_df.
 After connecting to the AWS RDS instance, each of these DataFrames is written to the existing tables in pgAdmin.
+The password and url used to configure the settings for the RDS have been hidden for security, you will need to apply your own information in this section.

 ![postgres_table](https://github.com/Mishkanian/Amazon_Vine_Analysis/blob/main/README_images/postgres_tables.png)